 The 567 federally recognized Native American Tribes and Alaska Natives in the United States have many different languages and customs, but one thing they all share is a deep reverence for the natural world.
 It makes sense, then, that many tribes are choosing to go solar to help reduce their carbon footprints, save money on electric bills and create revenue on reservations.

 According to the Bureau of Indian Affairs, of the 326 American Indian reservations, “more than 150 have the resource capacity needed to sustain a 1- to 25-MW renewable and/or natural gas power generation facility.”
 The Department of Energy and Mineral Development has a grant program for tribes to access government funds for solar development, and its staff can help tribes through the process of going solar.

-GRID Alternatives also helps tribes identify funding sources for solar.
+GRID Alternatives also help identify funding sources for Native American solar.
 In addition to financing projects, the organization launched a tribal program in 2014, where it works with tribes to install solar and provide training to students at tribal colleges throughout the country.

 Here are eight tribes that have added solar to their portfolios.